jerungpyro/ev_charger_finder/README.md

 ## ✨ Features

-- **📍 Live Map View:** Displays all nearby charging stations on an interactive Google Map.
+- **📍 Live Map View:** Displays all nearby charging stations on an interactive Google Map with custom dark/light themes.
-- **🟢 Dynamic Status Markers:** See the real-time availability of chargers at a glance with color-coded icons (Green: Available, Orange: In Use, Red: Out of Order).
+- **🟢 Dynamic Status Markers:** See the real-time availability of chargers at a glance with color-coded icons.
+- **🔍 Search & Filter:** Instantly find stations by name or filter the map to show only currently available chargers.
+- **🗺️ Get Directions:** Launch the native maps app to navigate directly to a selected charging station.
 - **👤 User Authentication:** Secure login and registration system powered by Firebase Authentication.
 - **🚗 Profile Management:** Users can save their vehicle information (model and registration number).
-- **🤝 Community-Driven Updates:** Users can update the availability of charging ports in real-time, keeping the data fresh and reliable.
+- **🤝 Community-Driven Updates:** Users can update the availability of charging ports in real-time.
-- **ℹ️ Detailed Information:** Tap on any station to view its address, provider, and a detailed breakdown of port availability.
+- **❤️ Social System:** A complete friends system with user search, friend requests, and a friends list.
 - **CI/CD Pipeline:** Automated checks for code formatting and analysis using GitHub Actions to ensure code quality.

 ---